 Sometimes a weapon is too heavy to swing around quickly, if swung at all.
 What better way to address this problem than making the weapon jet powered?
+Not only that, the jet will make every powered swing stronger than if they aren't boosted.

-- In Battle Angel Alita, the Badass Normal Ido uses a rocket-powered two handed pick when fighting cyborgs.
+- In Battle Angel Alita, the Badass Normal Ido uses a rocket-powered two-handed pick when fighting cyborgs.

 - Franky from One Piece uses pressurized weapons, which are powered by Cola bottles in his chest.
 The Jet Dials from the same series also work on this principle.